10th International Congress on Peer Review and Scientific Publication

 Bias, Study Outcomes, and Reporting Concerns

-Immortal Time Bias Prevalence and Effects on Estimates in Systematic Reviews and Meta-Analyses
+Immortal Time Bias Prevalence and Influence on Estimates in Systematic Reviews and Meta-Analyses

 Jae Il Shin, Minseo Kim, Dong Keon Yon, Seung Won Lee, Masoud Rahmati, Marco Solmi, André Carvalho, Ai Koyanagi, Lee Smith, John Ioannidis (Australia, Canada, Iran, South Korea, Spain, United Kingdom, United States)